 Skip to main content

 Macroscope exposes an inbound webhook that triggers the agent.
 It’s the same agent you use in Slack and GitHub, but invoked via HTTP so you can call it from CI pipelines, scripts, cron jobs, or any other system.
-When the agent finishes, Macroscope forwards the results to a destination you specify: a Slack channel or an external URL of your choice.

 Setup